anagiordano/ibm-artifacts/kafka/README.md

 A long list of metrics is made available by Kafka ([here](https://kafka.apache.org/documentation/#monitoring)) and Zookeeper ([here](https://zookeeper.apache.org/doc/current/zookeeperJMX.html)).
 The easiest way to see the available metrics is to fire up *jconsole* and point it at a running kafka client or Kafka/Prometheus server; this will allow browsing all metrics with JMX.
 But you are still left to figure out which ones you want to actively monitor and the ones that you want to be actively alerted.

 An simple way to get started would be to start with the [Grafana’s sample dashboards](https://grafana.com/dashboards) for the Prometheus exporters you chose to use and then modify them as you learn more about the available metrics and/or your environment on ICP.
-The [Monitoring Kafka metrics](https://www.datadoghq.com/blog/monitoring-kafka-performance-metrics/) article from *DataDog* provides great guidance to some of the key Kafka and Prometheus metrics and why you should care about them.
+The [Monitoring Kafka metrics](https://www.datadoghq.com/blog/monitoring-kafka-performance-metrics/) article by *DataDog* and [How to monitor Kafka](https://blog.serverdensity.com/how-to-monitor-kafka/) by *Server Density* provides  guidance on key Kafka and Prometheus metrics, reasoning to why you should care about them and suggestions on thresholds to trigger alerts.
 In the next section, we will demonstrate exactly that; we will start with sample dashboards and make few modifications to exemplify how to configure key Kafka metrics to display in the dashboard.

 ### Configuring server and agents

-For convenience and easy configuration, we will use Docker images from DockerHub and make few modifications to Dockerfiles to include few additional steps to install, configure and start the servers and exporter agents locally.
+For convenience and easy configuration, we will use Docker images from DockerHub and make few modifications to DockerFiles to include few additional steps to install, configure and start the servers and exporter agents locally.

 #### <font color=blue>Kafka and Zookeeper servers with JMX Exporter</font>

-We will start with the Dockerfile of the [Spotify kafka image](https://hub.docker.com/r/spotify/kafka/~/dockerfile/) from DockerHub as it includes Zookeeper and Kafka in a single image.
-The Dockerfile was modified as shown below to download, install the Prometheus JMX exporter.
+We will start with the DockerFile of the [Spotify kafka image](https://hub.docker.com/r/spotify/kafka/~/DockerFile/) from DockerHub as it includes Zookeeper and Kafka in a single image.
+The DockerFile was modified as shown below to download, install the Prometheus JMX exporter.
 The exporter can be configured to scrape and expose mBeans of a JMX target.
 It runs as a Java Agent, exposing a HTTP server and serving metrics of the JVM.
-In the Dockerfile below, Kafka is started with JMX exporter agent on port 7071 and metrics will be expose in the /metrics endpoint.
+In the DockerFile below, Kafka is started with JMX exporter agent on port 7071 and metrics will be expose in the /metrics endpoint.

 ```
 FROM java:openjdk-8-jre